lakshyashishir/MetroGreen/README.md

 MetroGreen is an innovative platform that rewards metro commuters for their eco-conscious travel choices.
 By choosing public transit, users earn tokens that can be redeemed for rewards while making a positive environmental impact.

+We got this idea, when we saw that DMRC (Delhi Metro Rail Corporation) was already showing total carbon savings for each passenger.
+And due to our experience with creating CarboCredit in last Hello Future hackathon, we came up with the idea of creating a platform that rewards commuters for their eco-conscious travel choices.
+This is the screenshot of the ticket which got us to this idea.

 ## 🌱 Our Mission

 To incentivize sustainable urban mobility by rewarding metro commuters for their environmentally conscious travel choices.
 We aim to: